NoamSohar/Football_ML_library/README.md

-# Football Outcome Predictor
+# Football Machine Learning Library⚽

-An experimental machine-learning project that predicts FootBall match outcomes: draw, home win, or away win.
+An experimental machine-learning project that provides tools for building, training, and evaluating football match prediction models.

+Note: The library is still evolving, so some parts aren't fully documented yet.

-## What it does
+## What it does?

-1. Validates and cleans historical finished fixtures.
+The library provides tools to:

+- Load, validate and clean historical match data.
-2. Builds pre-kickoff Elo, five-match form, season form, and goals-per-game features.
+- Generate features such as Elo ratings, recent form, season form, and goals per-game.
-3. Tunes an XGBoost classifier and draw-class weight with chronological nested validation.
-4. Calibrates the draw decision threshold on a separate chronological period.
-5. Reports performance once on an untouched final test period.

-This is an educational portfolio project.
-It is not betting advice or a production prediction service.
+- Build and train XGBoost models for match outcome prediction. (see why XGBoost is used below⬇️)
+- Tune model parameters and class weights using chronological data splits.
+- Find a custom draw prediction threshold.
+- Evaluate models using accuracy, F1, log loss, confusion matrices and other metrics.
+- Save and load trained models for later use.

-## Data
+## Why XGBoost?
+XGBoost works well for football prediction (and generally all sport predictions) because the data is mostly structured, tabular features such as Elo ratings, form, and goals per game.
+It performs well even on relatively small datasets and can capture nonlinear relationships between these features.
+It also requires little preprocessing and provides class probabilities, which are useful when predicting home wins, draws, and away wins.

+## How to handle data:
 Place raw match CSV files in `data/raw/`.
-Each file must include:
+Each file should include:

 `fixture_id`, `date`, `round`, `home_team_id`, `home_team`, `away_team_id`, `away_team`, `home_goals`, `away_goals`, and `status`.

+I got my match data from API-Football, but you can use any data source as long as it follows the required format.

 Only fixtures with `status == "FT"` are used.
-Every feature uses matches strictly before the fixture kickoff.
-Simultaneous kickoffs receive Elo ratings before any fixture in that kickoff group updates ratings.
+Every feature uses matches strictly before the fixture match.

 ## Setup
+Clone the repository and create a virtual environment.

 ```powershell
 python -m venv .venv